usnistgov/mosaic/doc-sphinx/doc/ScriptingandAdvancedFeatures.rst

     pl.ylim([0.19, 2])

     pl.show()

 In the code above, we first process all the ABF files in a specified directory similar to the examples in previous sections.
-Upon completion of the analysis, the results are stored in a :ref:`working-with-sqlite-page`, which can be then queried using the `structured query language (SQL) <http://en.wikipedia.org/wiki/SQL>`_.
+Upon completion of the analysis, the results are stored in a SQLite database, which can be then queried using the `structured query language (SQL) <http://en.wikipedia.org/wiki/SQL>`_.

 Next, we generate a two pane plot using `matplotlib <http://matplotlib.org>`_.
 The top pane contains a histogram of the blockade depth, while the bottom pane plots a 2D histogram of residence time vs. blockade depth.